trashburger/robot-odyssey-rewired/README.md

 There is no separate UI for loading saved chip designs; the way it works now is unintuitive, and a side-effect of how save files are buffered.

 1. Click the "Load file" button to load your saved chip into the buffer.
-This currently must be a different file than what you chose last time, because the picker listens to an onChange event.
 2. Pick up the chip in-game
 3. Press "L", on the physical or on-screen keyboard
 4. Nothing will appear to happen, but the chip is now loaded.
 In the lab, you can press "?" to view the data sheet.